Jak mohu začít s delšími pobyty?

 Many guests at Airbnb book stays longer than one month.
 Review your availability settings to make sure guests can book longer stays:

 Most guests who are booking longer stays actively look for listings with weekly or monthly discounts.
 Weekly and monthly discounts are highlighted to guests in search results as well as on the price breakdown on your listing page.

 To set a weekly or monthly discount for longer reservations:

-- Click Pricing
+- Click or tap Pricing